Acute lymphoblastic leukaemia is an aggressive condition that develops quickly, so treatment usually begins a few days after diagnosis.

 Stages of treatment

-Treatment for acute lymphoblastic leukaemia is carried out in stages:
+Treatment for acute lymphoblastic leukaemia is usually carried out in three stages.
+They are:

 - induction – the aim of the initial stage of treatment is to kill the leukaemia cells in your bone marrow, restore the balance of cells in your blood and resolve any symptoms you may have

 - consolidation – this stage aims to kill any remaining leukaemia cells in your central nervous system

 - maintenance – the final stage involves taking regular doses of chemotherapy tablets to prevent the leukaemia returning